Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Convergence analysis

-In Theorem~\ref{thm:main}, we established the foundational convergence and stability properties of the full-data BFMS algorithm.
-A natural question that arises is whether the stochastic update sequence converges to the full-data update sequence as $n/m \to \infty$.
-While a complete convergence theory for the stochastic iterates is technically challenging and remains unresolved in the current work, the following proposition offers partial theoretical justification.
-It shows that, when the subset size is sufficiently large, the one-step stochastic BFMS update provides a valid approximation to the full-data update.
+In Theorem~\ref{thm:main}, we established the foundational convergence properties of the full-data BFMS algorithm.
+A natural question that arises is whether the stochastic update sequence converges to the full-data update sequence as $\tilde{n}= n/m \to \infty$.
+While a complete convergence theory for the stochastic iterates is technically challenging and remains unresolved in the current work, the following proposition provides partial theoretical justification.
+It shows that, when the subset size is sufficiently large, the one-step stochastic BFMS update provides a valid approximation to the one-step full-data update.